7 Best Sustainable Fabrics and Shopping Guide

 5. Organic Cotton

 Unlike conventional cotton, organic cotton is grown without synthetic pesticides or fertilizers.
-It reduces pollution and protects farmers’ health.
-While not the most eco-friendly option, it is far better than synthetic alternatives.

 • Biodegradable: Yes